bcgov/devhub-resources/resources/community/chat_conventions.md

 # \#devops-requests (deprecated)

 \#devops-requests is no longer used.
-Visit [request repo](https://github.com/bcgov/devops-request-records) for the following:
+Visit [DevOps request repo](https://github.com/BCDevOps/devops-requests) for the following:

  * provisioning of new OpenShift projects
  * granting new users access to the OpenShift platform